wubigo/wubigo.github.io/_posts/2010-01-01-java notes.md

 * One of HashMap's subclasses is LinkedHashMap, so in the event that you'd want predictable iteration order (which is insertion order by default), you could easily swap out the HashMap for a LinkedHashMap.
 This wouldn't be as easy if you were using Hashtable.

 HashTable is obsolete in Java 1.7 and it is recommended to use ConcurrentMap implementation

+# Java  Memory Model
+The  Java  Memory  Model  is  specified  in  terms  of  actions,  which  include  reads  and  writes  to  variables,  locks  and  unlocks of  monitors,  and  starting  and  joining  with  threads.
+The  JMM  defines  a  partial  ordering  [2]  called  happens‐before  on  all actions  within  the  program